 Don’t you hate it when all you see is glowing testimonials?
 Where is the DIRT?
-Surely these other companies have pissed someone off really good!
+Surely these other companies have pissed someone off really well!
 Even I get excited when I get great or rotten service.
 Rarely do I keep quiet about it.

 This page is dedicated to telling the truth.
-Yes we get glowing testimonials, but we upset folks at times too.
+Yes, we get glowing testimonials, but we upset folks at times too.
 It is not on purpose of course!
 I made a vow years ago to treat people right.
 I am not in the business to anger or upset anyone, however, it happens occasionally.

-Through the process of working it out, much is learned, and enthusiastic referrals are earned the old fashioned way.
+Through the process of working it out, much is learned, and enthusiastic referrals are earned the old-fashioned way.

 I have saved little notes, stories, and comments for years and now have a place to put them.
 When situations arise, I become an active listener and historian.
-So, at the risk of TMI (Too Much Information), and losing a perspective client or two, here is full disclosure.
+So, at the risk of TMI (Too Much Information), and losing a prospective client or two, here is full disclosure.

 When we hit the nail on the head, or when we miss completely, people talk.
 It is in this spirit that I post these testimonials along with some background for context.